Edsel: 1958

 For its inaugural model year, Edsel introduced a seven-model product line, including four sedans and three station wagons.
-The lower-trim Edsel Ranger and Edsel Pacer shared bodies with Ford Fairlane sedans (118 in wheelbase) while the higher-trim Edsel Corsair and Edsel Citation shared bodies with the Mercury Monterey and Mercury Montclair sedans (124 in wheelbase).
-Sharing its body and 116 in wheelbase with Ford station wagons, Edsel had the two-door Edsel Roundup and the four-door Edsel Villager and Edsel Bermuda.
+The lower-trim sedans included the Edsel Ranger and Edsel Pacer (Ford Fairlane-based) and the higher-trim Edsel Corsair and Edsel Citation (sharing bodies with the Mercury Monterey).
+Derived from Ford station wagons, Edsel introduced the two-door Edsel Roundup and the four-door Edsel Villager and Edsel Bermuda.

-The Edsel model line had multiple design features that were considered innovative.
-In place of a horizontal strip or a round dial, the speedometer was a rotating dome.
+The Edsel model line had multiple design features that were considered innovative (for 1958).
+In place of a horizontal strip or a round dial, Edsel used a rotating dome for a speedometer.
 In line with aircraft design, the dashboard adopted warning lights for conditions such as low oil level, parking brake engaged, and engine overheating.
-While not equipped with cruise control, Edsel introduced a speed warning on the speedometer if the driver exceeded a preset speed limit.
-While a standard column-mounted transmission shifter was offered, as a delete option, Edsel marked the introduction of the Teletouch push-button shifting system, mounted in the steering wheel hub.
+While not equipped with cruise control, Edsel introduced a speed visual warning on the speedometer if the driver exceeded a preset speed limit.
+While a standard column-mounted transmission shifter was offered, as a delete option, Edsel marked the introduction of the Teletouch push-button shifting system (mounted in the steering wheel hub).

-Edsels integrated many elements of the Ford Lifeguard safety package into its design.
-Along with optional seatbelts, Edsels featured a deep-dish steering wheel, double-latched doors, and childproof rear door locks.
+Edsel vehicles integrated many elements of the Ford Lifeguard safety package into their design.
+Along with optional seatbelts, a deep-dish steering wheel, double-latched doors, and childproof rear door locks were also included.
 The model line was among the first to introduce remote-operated trunk opening and self-adjusting brakes.

 In the first year, 63,110 Edsels were sold in the United States, and 4,935 were sold in Canada.
 Though below expectations, this nevertheless represented the second-largest launch for any new car brand to date, exceeded only by the DeSoto introduction in 1929.
 One four-door Citation model was purchased and delivered in October 1957 to the United Kingdom for Ian Russell, 13th Duke of Bedford.
-Its current whereabouts is unknown.
+Its current whereabouts are unknown.

 In January 1958, the free-standing Edsel division was added to Lincoln–Mercury, with the re-christened Mercury–Edsel–Lincoln Division (M–E–L) adopting Edsel sales and marketing operations.
 As the model year progressed and sales fell under expectations, multiple Edsel-only dealers closed or expanded their brand offerings with the encouragement of Ford Motor Company, including Lincoln–Mercury or imported Ford of Britain and Ford of Germany franchises.